Skip to main content

 Grinnell Preschool Open House

-The Grinnell College Preschool provides a high-quality preschool program for the College and town and a research lab for Grinnell students and faculty.
+The Grinnell College Preschool provides a high-quality preschool program for the College and town while serving as a research lab for Grinnell students and faculty.
 Preschool staff members use developmentally appropriate practices to create a supportive, nurturing learning environment that meets individual needs and encourages children’s natural curiosity.

 Tours and Open Houses